-Secondly, there is the administrative certification of death, or to be more accurate, certification of the medical cause of death which is part of the paper work required to obtain the actual death certificate from the General Register Office.
+Secondly, there is the administrative certification of death, or to be more accurate, certification of the medical cause of death which is part of the paper work required to obtain the actual death certificate.
+In England and Wales the process involves the General Register Office.
 What doctors complete is the legal and formal medical certificate of cause of death (MCCD) stating the cause of death.
 There is comprehensive official guidance on completion of the MCCD.
 Note that this certificate is a declaration of the cause of death, not the fact of death per se.
 Indeed, there are three options on the certificate:

 - Seen after death by me

 - Seen after death by another medical practitioner